rajnish93/hasura-authjs/FEATURES.md

 import { HasuraAuthClient } from '@nhost/hasura-auth-js'

 // After
-import { HasuraAuthClient } from 'hasura-authjs'
+import { HasuraAuthClient } from 'hasura-auth-js'
 ```

 The API is identical, so no code changes are needed beyond the import statement.